yannvillellas/exam-simulator/README.md

 1. Question text here?

    1. Correct Answer (always the first option)
-   2. Wrong Option
+   1. Wrong Option
-   3. Wrong Option
+   1. Wrong Option
-   4. Wrong Option
+   1. Wrong Option

-2. [AI-Generated] Another question here?
+1. [AI-Generated] Another question here?

    1. Correct Answer (always the first option)
+   1. Wrong Option
-   2. Wrong Option
+   1. Wrong Option
-   3. Wrong Option
+   1. Wrong Option

+1. Question with multiple correct answers? <!-- valid:3 -->

+   1. Correct Answer 1
+   1. Correct Answer 2
+   1. Correct Answer 3
-   4. Wrong Option
+   1. Wrong Option
 ```

 ### Format Rules

 1. Each question starts with a number followed by a period (e.g., `1.`, `2.`)
-2. Options should be indented and numbered (e.g., `1.`, `2.`)
+1. Options should be indented and numbered.
+You can use either sequential numbering (`1.`, `2.`, `3.`) or Markdown's auto-numbering (all `1.`), as the numbers will be randomized when displayed anyway
-3. **The first option is always the correct answer** (the order will be randomized when displayed)
+1. **By default, the first option is the correct answer** (the order will be randomized when displayed)
+1. For questions with multiple correct answers, add a markdown comment `<!-- valid:N -->` where N is the number of correct answers
-4. If a question is AI-generated, add `[AI-Generated]` in the question text
+1. If a question is AI-generated, add `[AI-Generated]` in the question text
-5. Questions can be organized under section headings (`##`, `###`)
+1. Questions can be organized under section headings (`##`, `###`)
-6. Questions must be separated by a blank line
+1. Questions must be separated by a blank line

 ### Example